bootmi/modal/Readme.md

 ## Events

-  - `show` the dialog is shown
+  - `show` This event fires immediately when the show instance method is called.
-  - `hide` the dialog is hidden
+  - `hide` This event is fired immediately when the hide instance method has been called.
-  - `escape` the dialog was closed via the escape key
+  - `shown` This event is fired when the modal has been made visible to the user (will wait for css transitions to complete).
-  - `close` the dialog was closed via the close button
+  - `hidden` This event is fired when the modal has finished being hidden from the user (will wait for css transitions to complete).

 ## API